Your USC career

 A degree – or another degree, or an advanced degree – is within reach for USC employees who access the Tuition Assistance benefit.
 Employees have gotten MBAs and other advanced degrees, finished their bachelor’s degree to qualify for a higher-paying position, or earned additional degrees to expand their expertise and marketable skills.
 The lists all current degree programs.

 They’re not just for students!
 Join Staff Assembly, or Women in Management, or the CERT (emergency preparedness) team.
 You’ll hone new skills, get the inside track on university operations, network with colleagues from across our campuses, and have a stronger voice in how things happen.
-USC offers plenty of possibilities – see the Employee Gateway for more ideas.
+USC offers plenty of possibilities – see our Get involved page for more ideas.